music-practice-tools/music-practice-tools/README.md

 ### Notes

-It's basically a static site using nunjucks templates.
+It's basically a static site using nunjucks templates with a little client-side javascript added behviours for interactive widgets.
 11ty supports a range of templates and provides a few light utilites and abstractions. the widgets.
 This project is based on the 11ty blog example which supports tags.

 Template short codes are used for the custom interactive widgets.
-These provde a very clean authoring experience but does mean some widget code is server side and some client side.
-In general:
+These provide a very clean authoring experience but does mean some widget code is server side and some client side.
+In general the source code under `src` is:

+- Page templates in `pages`
 - 11ty config in `_11ty\*`
-- Page templates in `pages`
-- Templates partials and layout in `_includes` and `layouts`
+- Templates partials and layout in `_includes` and `_layouts`
 - Server side widget code (HTML + Alpinejs) is in `_11ty\add-shortcodes.js`
-- Client side code including widgets (Javascript and Alpinejs) is in `\js\*`
+- Client side code including widgets (Javascript and Alpinejs) is in `js\*`
-- Client side CSS is in `\css\index.css`
+- Client side CSS is in `css\*`

+Client code assumes an up to date browser using ES6 features to improve DX.

-When running `npm run dev` 11ty generates the website in `_site` which is then served.
+When running `npm run dev` 11ty generates the website from `src` into `_site` which is then served.
 Changes to client-side files cause a rebuild of the site and browsersync forces an browser refresh.
 However, when serverside files in `_11ty` change the site must be regenrated. `npm run devall` forces a rebuild in this case but then the browser does not refresh.
 Pressing F5 to refesh the browser is required in this case.

+I develop on Windows using VS Code.
+In theory Linux and Mac dev platforms should just work.